Partners in Disability

 Participants are expected to:

-- Engage with PDL colleagues, expert presenters, and PDL staff to optimize the collective learning experience
+- Engage with PDL colleagues, expert presenters, program alumni, and PDL staff to optimize the collective learning experience.

-- Attend all nine (9) PDL sessions throughout the year and graduation
+- Attend all PDL sessions throughout the year and graduation.

-- Plan for a few hours of personal time for offline work and to complete post-session surveys
+- Plan for a few hours of personal time for offline work and complete all post-session surveys.

 How Much Does It Cost?

-The tuition fee for the 2022 Partners in Disability Leadership program is $1,000, which covers the costs of materials and resources, nine (9) virtual sessions featuring top disability experts who will discuss trends, best practices, and strategies; networking opportunities to forge lasting connections; and alumni support for ongoing learning.
+The tuition fee covers the costs of materials and resources, nine (9) sessions featuring top disability experts who will discuss trends, best practices, and strategies in the IDD field; networking opportunities to forge lasting connections; and alumni support for ongoing learning.
 You will receive notification of our decision within two (2) weeks of the application deadline.
 If selected, you will be provided instructions for tuition payment.

 How Do I Apply and What Information Will I Need to Submit?

-Please complete and submit the Partners in Disability Leadership application by January 31, 2022.
+Please complete and submit the Partners in Disability Leadership application by the final deadline, January 6, 2023.

-You must answer all questions to advance through the various sections.
-Please include the names and email addresses of two references (with at least one professional reference), upload your CV/resumé, and complete the application fee payment.
-Sign and date the form.
-Click on “Submit” to finalize the application process.
+You must answer all questions to advance through the application sections.
+Please include the names and email addresses of two references (with at least one professional reference), upload your CV/resumé, sign and date the form, and click on “Submit” to finalize the application process.

 What Happens After I Apply?

 Participants are selected through a competitive screening process administered by The Arc of Texas.
-Applicants selected for the 2022 class will be promptly notified via email by February 7, 2022.
+Applicants selected for the 2023 class will be notified via email by January 20, 2023.

-Please send an email to Wendy Ward.
+Please send an email to Wendy Ward, Education & Leadership Specialist.
 Thank you for your interest!